-Increasing the recognition of PEFC and the growth of Chain of Custody certification in both countries is one of the objectives of the initiative.
+Increasing the recognition of PEFC and the growth of Chain of Custody certification in China and Japan is one of the objectives of the initiative.
 Since it began in 2007, ambitious promotional programs have been implemented annually, combining company visits, seminars, training sessions and exhibitions, together with ongoing public relations activities.
 Through this extensive work, PEFC Chain of Custody certification in the region has risen 15 fold, from 52 in 2007 to 790 by the end of 2013.

 Another objective is to enable PEFC sustainable forest management certification in both China and Japan.
 Given the volume of wood imported, domestic forest production and the large exportation of wood products to international markets, providing forest owners with a viable option to obtain PEFC certification is a strategic priority for the organization.

 A significant step was taken towards this goal when the national Chinese Forest Certification Scheme (CFCS) achieved PEFC endorsement in February 2014, following the China Forest Certification Council (CFCC) joining PEFC as a national member in 2011.

 In Japan, the Sustainable Green Ecosystem Council (SGEC) has expressed interest in pursuing PEFC membership.
 The SGEC was established in 2003 to improve Japanese forests and forestry related activities and since its creation it has achieved the certification of approximately 1 million hectares of forest.